obada-foundation/obadafoundation.github.io/marketing/faq.md

   Anyone could petition the OBADA Foundation to make a change to improve the standard.

   **7. Who legally owns the software to run the decentralized registry?**
-  The Decentralized Autonomous Organization (DAO) and owns the code it has commissioned.
+  The Decentralized Autonomous Organization (DAO) owns the code it has commissioned.
   Software is licensed under the GNU XXX.
   The source code is freely available on Github.
-  However, companies must join the DAO in order to be able to read or write to the distributed ledger.
+  Companies must join the DAO in order to be able to read or write to the distributed ledger.
   Anyone could download the code and modify it as they see fit, and run it.
   The OBADA Foundation hopes to respond to any needs or requests in such a way that no organization ever feels the need to develop a competing standard.